Longtime NYPD mail clerk Peter Farley dies at 72

 After joining the department in 1973, Farley gravitated to handling the mail delivery in the 14-story headquarters building.
 If he needed a ride home, Rooney said he would drive him, keeping the police scanner on so Farley could hear all of the emergency calls.

 A wake will take place Saturday from 4 to 8 p.m. and Sunday from 2 to 4 p.m. and 6 to 8 p.m. at Frank E. Campbell Funeral Chapel in Manhattan.
-A funeral Mass will be held Monday at 10 a.m. at The Roman Catholic Parish of St. Monica in Manhattan followed by burial at at St. Raymond’s New Cemetery in the Bronx.
+A funeral Mass will be held Monday at 10 a.m. at The Roman Catholic Parish of St. Monica, St. Elizabeth of Hungary, St. Stephen of Hungary in Manhattan followed by burial at St. Raymond’s New Cemetery in the Bronx.

-Hempstead bus camera lawsuit ...
-Brock Nelson traded ...
+Bomb threat at 2 LI schools ...
 Eat your way through Wegmans ...
-Visiting Hicks flower show Coming up: Newsday food writer Erica Marcus shares her tips on eating your way around Long Island's first Wegman's – Live on NewsdayTV, Friday at 10 a.m.
+Visiting Hicks flower show ...
+Santos' aide sentenced to prison

-Hempstead bus camera lawsuit ...
-Brock Nelson traded ...
+Bomb threat at 2 LI schools ...
 Eat your way through Wegmans ...
-Visiting Hicks flower show Coming up: Newsday food writer Erica Marcus shares her tips on eating your way around Long Island's first Wegman's – Live on NewsdayTV, Friday at 10 a.m.
+Visiting Hicks flower show ...
+Santos' aide sentenced to prison